giantwhale/StudyNotes/cpp-cookbook/binary_io/README.md

 #include <fcntl.h>  // manipulate file descriptor

 int open(const char* path, int oflag, ... /* mode_t mode */ );
-// One of the following five oflags must be specified: O_RDONLY, O_WRONLY, O_RDWR, O_EXEC, O_SEARCH.
+// One of the following five oflags must be specified:
+//     O_RDONLY, O_WRONLY, O_RDWR, O_EXEC, O_SEARCH.
-// Some commonly used oflags, O_APPEND, O_CREAT, O_NONBLOCK etc. Refer to APUE for a full list of oflags.
+// Some commonly used oflags, O_APPEND, O_CREAT, O_NONBLOCK etc. Refer to APUE for
+// a full list of oflags.
-// Triple dots ... is only used when a new file is being created.\
+// Triple dots ... is only used when a new file is being created.

 int create(const char *path, mode_t mode);